RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

       # Write code to find, and print, the number of lines in the file that include the word "programmer".

-      # Write code to find, and print, the number of vowels in the file.
+#. *BONUS POINT** (not required): Write code to find, and print, the number of vowels in that file.

+   ..actex:: ps_2_7

+      # write your code here, if you choose to try this problem!